louismeunier/notes/NonlinearOptimization/opt.typ

 ]

 #proof[
-  We first note that all of these $sup$'s are truely $max$'s since they are maximizing continuous functions over compact sets.
+  We first note that all of these $sup$'s are truly $max$'s since they are maximizing continuous functions over compact sets.

   Let $A in RR^(m times n)$.
 The first "In addition" equality follows from positive homogeneity, since $x/(norm(x)_ast)$ a unit vector.
 For the second, note that "$<=$" is trivial, since we are supping over a larger (super)set.
 For "$>=$", we have for any $x$ with $norm(x)_ast <=1$, $ norm(A x)_ast = norm(x)_(ast) norm(A x/(norm(x)_ast))_ast <= norm(A x/(norm(x)_ast)). $ Supping both sides over all such $x$ gives the result.